 That should then direct us back to the original question, whether to win the opening lead in dummy or in the closed hand.
-Since we do not hold the A, we may be locked out of dummy were we to win the first trick with the A. How?
-Well, as we play on Spades, the opponents may withhold the A on the first and even second round of Spades.
+Since we do not hold the ♠A, we may be locked out of dummy were we to win the first trick with the ♥K. How?
+Well, as we play on Spades, the opponents may withhold the ♠A on the first and even second round of Spades.

 As a result we should win the opening Heart lead in the South hand.
 That's not quite all.
-The right way to tackle this Spade suit is by playing the honours from the short side first.
-In this case, we should remember to lead out the ± 10 on the first round of Spades.
+The right way to tackle this Spade suit is by playing the honor(s) from the short side first.
+In this case, we should remember to lead out the \$10 on the first round of Spades.

-East can take his ♠A at any point that he wishes (in practice he takes the Ace on the second round) but, with the ♥A providing secure access to the table, we have little difficulty in collecting four Spades, two Hearts, two Diamonds and a Club for a total of nine sweet tricks.
+East can take his ♠A at any point that he wishes, but with the ♥K providing secure access to the table, we have little difficulty in collecting four Spades, two Hearts, two Diamonds and a Club for a total of nine sweet tricks.

-VB Y1 #5 General Hands ACOL Contract: 4H By: South
+VB#5 Y1 General Hands SA Contract: 4H By: South

 Date: 24/03/2016 Board #: 3

 Dealer: West Vulnerable: None

 Play this hand online!